RHCSA/RHCSA.github.io/contents/05- Create and configure file systems/01- Create, mount, unmount, and use vfat, ext4, and xfs file systems.md

+## 01- Create, mount, unmount, and use vfat, ext4, and xfs file systems:

 The RHCSA exam topic **"Create, mount, unmount, and use vfat, ext4, and xfs file systems"** focuses on your ability to manage different file systems on Linux.
 You’ll need to know how to create file systems, mount them (both temporarily and persistently), and unmount them.
 The key file systems for this task are **`vfat`**, **`ext4`**, and **`xfs`**, which are commonly used in Linux environments.

 ---